tarsislima/ArangoDB-PHP-AQL-Generator/README.md

 * Quick summary
 * Version 1.1a

-### Important ###

-* This interface only generates the string of AQL.
-To run this queries in this examples was used the Statement Class of Arangodb Driver available on [Github ArangoDB-PHP](https://github.com/triAGENS/ArangoDB-PHP)

 ### Setup and basic

+ To run the queries in this examples was used the Statement Class of Arangodb Driver available on [Github ArangoDB-PHP](https://github.com/triAGENS/ArangoDB-PHP)

 ```php
 //configure statement
 $connection = new Connection($connectionOptions);